Do you believe in God? If so, describe what you mean by that?

 If you really have faith, do you need to pray?
-Sickness, injury, aging and dying are inevitable in this mortal theater.
+Sickness, injury, aging. and dying are inevitable in this mortal theater.
 Oblivion of personal identity is the undeniable fate of all forms.
-Yet that essence each of us truly is, is immortal, and this very simple realization creates a far different view of life than most seem destined to entertain at any given time.
-What each of us really is, is far greater than birth and death and the limitations of any manifest theater.
-And praying to imagination for mortal immortality is rooted deeply in the quicksand of ignorance.
+Yet that quantum essence each of us truly is, is immortal, and this very simple realization creates a far different view of life, than most seem destined to entertain at any given time.
+What each of us really is, is far greater than birth and death, and the limitations of any manifest theater.
+And praying to imagination for mortal immortality, is rooted deeply in the quicksand of ignorance.

 Are your religious/spiritual beliefs separate from your political ones?